Floor 3, Susan and John Hess Family Gallery and Theater

 December 21, 7–10 pm

 Susan and John Hess Family Theater, Floor 3

 Super Shout: Screening of Maria Baranova-Suzuki’s video portraits of each past Shout.

-The screening is free but registration is required; please check back for more information.
+The screening is free but registration is required.
 Sibyl Kempson welcomes donations during the event, which will be given to an organization supporting immigrant and refugee legal services.

 Statement from the Artist